avitko001c/HealthVerity/README.md

     fails with `Error:- Failed to load state: Terraform 0.14.3 does not support state version 4, please update` if this happens I did not find a good workaround.
 I prefer using a remote state like consul/dynamodb/s3 or even terraform cloud.
+  - I was only able to deploy this using localstack and there are some things localstack cannot complete like an ALB or a complete ECR repository.
+If you want to deploy this in your *Development/Staging/Production* environment please update the `provider.tf` `backend.tf` and `data.tf` with your specifics.

 ## How to use ths project